grst/BioQC_GEO_analysis/30_sample_postselection.md

 1. We download the studies with [GEOquery](https://bioconductor.org/packages/release/bioc/html/GEOquery.html) and store them as R [ExpressionSet](https://bioconductor.org/packages/devel/bioc/vignettes/Biobase/inst/doc/ExpressionSetIntroduction.pdf) using the R script [geo_to_eset.R](https://github.com/grst/BioQC_GEO_analysis/blob/master/scripts/geo_to_eset.R).
 For some series, the download is not successful.
 2. We annotated human orthologous genes for all studies using [ribiosAnnotation](https://github.com/Accio/ribios) in [annotate_eset.R](https://github.com/grst/BioQC_GEO_analysis/blob/master/scripts/annotate_eset.R).
 This is necessary as the tissue signatures are built on a human dataset.
 The annotation failes for species which are not in the *ribios* database.
 3. We run *BioQC* on these studies use [run_bioqc.R](https://github.com/grst/BioQC_GEO_analysis/blob/master/scripts/run_bioqc.R).
-4. Finally, we prefilter BioQC's results for having a p-value < 0.05 and import them into the database.
+4. Finally, we prefilter BioQC's results for having a p-value < 0.05 and [import them into the database](#import-bioqc-results).

-## Update database
-we aggregate the bioqc results and import them manually in the DBS. we collate all samples on which we successfully ran BioQC.
-This is our Background.

 ## Sample Post-selection